bmsnook/wordle/README.md

 cd wordle
 ```

-and run the program in Docker
+and then either run the program in Docker

 ```
 docker build -f Dockerfile-awk -t wordle-awk .